History of the Firm

 In 1911, Emanuel Snowman, Morris Wartski’s son-in-law, opened another branch of the firm in London.
 He was among the first to negotiate with the government of the Soviet Union in the 1920s, purchasing treasures that had been confiscated after the revolution of 1917.
 For more than a decade he acquired many important works of art, including a gold chalice commissioned by Catherine the Great (now in the Hillwood Museum).

-His son Nicholas Snowman succeeded him as Chairman and continues to support the firm’s welcoming and scholarly traditions.
-Katherine Purcell and Kieran McCarthy are joint managing directors of Wartski
+His son Nicholas Snowman succeeded him as Chairman and continues to support the firm’s academic projects and individual areas of expertise.

 Katherine Purcell specialises in French nineteenth century jewellery and works of art.
 She has written a number of articles for The Antique Collector, Apollo and The Magazine Antiques on subjects including the Parisian firm of jewellers Falize, the master of Art Nouveau René Lalique, and on the influence of Japanese art on Western jewellery and goldsmiths’ work.
 She has contributed to ‘Master Jewellers’ (1990), the ‘Dictionnaire International du Bijou’ (1998) and ‘Bejewelled by Tiffany, 1837-1989’, focusing on Tiffany and Paris.
 Her definitive study ‘Falize: A Dynasty of Jewellers’ was published in 1999 by Thames and Hudson and her translation of Henri Vever’s three-volume ‘French Jewellery of the Nineteenth Century’ printed in 2001.
 Amongst the exhibitions Katherine has curated for Wartski are ‘French Jewellery of the Nineteenth Century’ (2001), Fabergé and the Russian Jewellers’ (2006), ‘Japonisme from Falize to Fabergé’ (2011) and ‘Fabergé – A Private Collection’ (2012).